Updated October 17, 2019.

-- If you have a regular source of income and are able to make some monthly payments
+- You have a regular source of income and are able to make pre-determined payments

-- If you’re unable to repay all of your debts on time
+- You’re unable to repay your existing debts as they come due

-- If you want to avoid the rigors regarding income and asset rules when filing bankruptcy
+- You want to avoid bankruptcy and the rigours regarding income and asset rules

-- If you are unable to obtain a consolidation loan from a bank because your debts are too high
+- You are unable to obtain a consolidation loan from a bank because your financial situation is problematic

-- If in bankruptcy your income would be subject to surplus income payments
+- Your income would be subject to considerable surplus income payments in a bankruptcy

-- If you need to deal with your debt without adding another loan and interest to your issues
+- You need to deal with your debt without adding another loan and interest to your issues

 - You will not be able to choose which debts are included